mgp/blackjack-analyst/README.markdown

 Simulator options
 -----------------

-Mixing and matching strategies requires basic knowledge of Java.
 To get you started, the `Simulator` class has a `main` method that will create a table and simulate players all executing a specified strategy.
 It accepts the following command line arguments:

 * `num_rounds`: The number of rounds of Blackjack to play.
 * `player_names`: A comma-separated list specifying the player names.